We just published this article on Open2Export, the new service supporting SMEs in exporting.

 A Cautionary Tale…

-4 days before the editorial was due to hit the street the client had their “professional” French website translation checked – and yes, it was awful.
+4 days before the editorial was due to hit the street the client asked us to check their “professional” French website translation – and yes, it was awful.
 Not just bad, but really, really BAD.
 A brief panicky Google later they’d found us and we’d started the re-write, which literally went live about 1 hour before Le Monde hit the street.
 Now THAT was just-in-time…